zeroknots/the-compact/README.md

 Relayers can perform certain interactions on behalf of sponsors and/or claimants.

 **1. Relaying Permit2 Interactions:**
-    - Submit user-signed Permit2 messages for deposits/registrations (e.g., [`depositERC20ViaPermit2`](./src/interfaces/ITheCompact.sol#L131), [`depositERC20AndRegisterViaPermit2`](./src/interfaces/ITheCompact.sol#L451)).
+    - Submit user-signed Permit2 messages for deposits/registrations (e.g., [`depositERC20ViaPermit2`](./src/interfaces/ITheCompact.sol#L131), [`depositERC20AndRegisterViaPermit2`](./src/interfaces/ITheCompact.sol#L451), or the batch variants).
+For the register variants, this role is called the `Activator` and the registration is authorized by the sponsor as part of the Permit2 witness data.

 **2. Relaying Registrations-for-Sponsor:**
     - Submit sponsor-signed registration details using `registerFor` functions (e.g., [`registerFor`](./src/interfaces/ITheCompact.sol#L229)).

 **3. Relaying Claims:**
     - Submit authorized claims on behalf of a claimant using the standard `claim` functions.
+This would generally be performed by the arbiter of the claim being relayed.

 ### Allocators (Infrastructure)